KrisPiters/ros_workshop/exercises/part1.md

 ## Recording and playing back messages

 Published messages can be recorded to a *bag* file.
-They can be played back at a later time.
+Bag files can be used to play back messages at a later time.
 This is very useful for testing!

 Let's start recording messages on the *turtle1/cmd_vel* topic using [rosbag](http://wiki.ros.org/rosbag):